Sky One: 2000s and 2010s

 Sky One commissioned a two-part Terry Pratchett's Hogfather series for Christmas 2006, this proved to be successful and so in 2008, Sky brought out an adaptation of The Colour of Magic and its second half The Light Fantastic.
-In 2010, Sky One also released Terry Pratchett's Going Postal, the 33rd book in The Discworld series.
+On 30 May 2010, Sky One also released Terry Pratchett's Going Postal, the 33rd book in the Discworld series.

-Sky One had also re-commissioned a number of earlier game shows including Blockbusters, which brought the series back once again between 30 October 2000 and 23 March 2001 was produced by Grundy (now owns the format) and presented by Liza Tarbuck, but did not capture the same degree of popularity as the Bob Holness incarnation.
-The most recent game show was from Mark Burnett, Are You Smarter than a 10 Year Old?, based on a United States format.
-On 30 January 2008, Sky One announced plans to bring back the British 1990s combat-based game show Gladiators, which was subsequently cancelled in 2009.
+Sky One had also re-commissioned a number of earlier game shows including Blockbusters, which brought the series back once again between 30 October 2000 and 23 March 2001 was produced by Grundy (now owns the format) and presented by Liza Tarbuck, but did not capture the same degree of popularity as the Holness incarnation.
+The most recent game show was from Mark Burnett's Are You Smarter than a 10 Year Old?, based on a United States format.
+On 30 January 2008, Sky One announced plans to bring back the British 1990s combat-based game show Gladiators, which was subsequently cancelled on 12 April 2009.
 They also showed the sketch show Harry Enfield's Brand Spanking New Show.

 In 2010, Sky One focused on commissioning several quite long-running or well known comedy infused shows, starting with A League of Their Own, An Idiot Abroad and Little Crackers.
 In 2011, Sky One premiered supermarket sitcom Trollied, which had broadcast six series and over 50 episodes, becoming Sky One's longest running comedy series.
 Not all shows were well received, at least by its home country audience, including Parents which was broadcast in 2012 and was not popular, leading Sky not to commission it for a second series.
 Moone Boy, a series written by and starring Chris O'Dowd, first screened in 2012, became an instant hit internationally.
 It lasted three series, and ended in 2015.

 In 2017, Sky One stopped showing factual content and moved to showing more comedy and drama programmes as well as selected sports coverage.